catamphetamine/libphonenumber-js/README.md

 Available `options`:

-* `defaultCountry: string` — Default [country](#country-code) for parsing national numbers.
-Instead of passing `options.defaultCountry` one could pass `defaultCountry` argument directly.
+* `defaultCountry: string` — Default [country](#country-code) for parsing numbers written in non-international form (without a `+` sign).
+Will be ignored when parsing numbers written in international form (with a `+` sign).
+Instead of passing it as `options.defaultCountry`, one could also pass it as a standalone `defaultCountry` argument (for convenience).

-* `defaultCallingCode: string` — Default [calling code](#country-calling-code) for parsing national numbers.
-Some numbering plans are for ["non-geographic numbering plans"](#non-geographic) and they don't have a country code, so `defaultCountry` can't be specified for them.
+* `defaultCallingCode: string` — Default calling code for parsing numbers written in non-international form (without a `+` sign).
+Will be ignored when parsing numbers written in international form (with a `+` sign).
+It could be specified when parsing phone numbers belonging to ["non-geographic numbering plans"](#non-geographic) which by nature don't have a country code, making the `defaultCountry` option unusable.

 * `extract: boolean` — Defines the ["strictness"](#strictness) of parsing a phone number.